 the hind was hope, the herald of new life;

-and, filled with seeing vision, a flux of ecstasy,
+and, filled with seeing vision and a flux of ecstasy,

-I saw that what is saved is what is sundered for to die
+I saw that what is saved is what is sundered, made to die,

-and brought to burial, to be born anew;
+and brought solemnly to burial to be born anew;

-for all grow old, and, ancient, to death must go,
+for all grow old, and, ancient, to awful death must go,

-new life may live, and spring to wondrous light.
+new life then lives and springs up to taste the light.